-Ableton Live, Presonus Studio One and Sonar Training
+Ableton Live, Presonus Studio One and Cakewalk Tuition and Training

 The links above cover the other areas that I can help you with.